 Hotel / Business-Hotel ホテル

-Often furnished in a western style, with a bed and a bathroom in the room.
-No meals are offered.
-Japanese breakfast can be booked, sometimes supplemented with American breakfast.
+Often furnished in a Western style, with a bed and bathroom in the room.
+Meals are not provided.
+Japanese breakfast can be booked, sometimes combined with an American breakfast.

 Flexible arrival times.